SantiagoGiordano/Diff-in-diffs-project/README.md

 of the 2017 paper *“Defensive investments and the demand for air
 quality: Evidence from the NOx budget program.”* by Deschênes, Greenstone and Shapiro (source and citation down below).
-Following the paper’s methodlogy, I estimate the causal effects using a difference-in-differences and triple difference approach
+Following the paper’s methodology, I estimate the causal effects using a difference-in-differences and triple difference approach

 ## What was the NBP pogram and what are the main variables in the data?